Hamilton County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you cannot retrieve the vehicle yourself.
-Here's what you can do:
+If your license is suspended due to the DUI arrest, you cannot personally retrieve the vehicle unless you have obtained limited driving privileges from the court.
+Here are your options:

 Costs & Fees in Hamilton County